nextleap-project/countermitm/0_abstract.md

   different keys appearing to be associated with a single e-mail account (one of which will be a MITM key).
 If attackers therefore expand their attacks to larger social circles, the probability of out-of-band verifications leading to malfeasance exposure rises.
+In contrast to traditional star-wise out-of-band key verification, the presence of Autocrypt key gossiping reduces the number of verifications needed for securing groups and the wider e-mail ecosystem.

   In the third section, we present an approach which uses a simplified variant of "ClaimChains" to organize verifications between mail apps and their respective users.
-We specifically discuss E2E protocols and UX considerations for performing "out-of-band" verifications between users.
+We specifically discuss protocols and UX considerations for performing "out-of-band" verifications between users.
-  Out-of-Band means here that the provider should not be able to tell whether two users are performing a verification.
-We propose to verify key history (instead of just current fingerprints) and to verify it not only for the two peers in question but also for shared contacts.
+  Out-of-Band means here that the provider can not tell whether two users are performing a verification.
+We specificially propose to verify key history (instead of just current fingerprints) and to verify it not only for the two peers in question but also for shared contacts (while maintaining contact privacy).
-  In contrast to traditional star-wise out-of-band key verification, the presence of Autocrypt key gossiping reduces the number of verifications needed for securing groups and the wider e-mail ecosystem.

   Even if key gossip inconsistencies and broken or missing digital DKIM signatures can not always, or not immediately be used as proof of malfeasance mail apps can track